100% Online Master of Science in Clinical Mental Health Counseling

 A Graduate Program for Busy Professionals

-Methodist University’s 100% online master’s program in Clinical Mental Health Counseling equips you with the expertise needed to become a successful licensed mental health counselor.
-Guided by experienced faculty and other field experts, you’ll explore topics in life span development, counseling theories, techniques, ethical and legal issues, and more.
-Complete your coursework online on your schedule, and graduate prepared to sit for the National Counselor Examination and qualify for licensure.
+Methodist University’s online master’s program in Clinical Mental Health Counseling equips you with the expertise needed to become a successful licensed mental health counselor.
+Guided by experienced faculty and other field experts, you’ll explore topics in lifespan development, counseling theories and techniques, ethical and legal issues, as well as diagnostics and treatment planning.
+Common in counseling programs, students will have opportunities, and are expected to, role play with peers, connect with faculty in guided meetings to aid in the development of counseling skills, and practice counseling skills in a group environment with your peers and faculty.
+Complete your coursework online and graduate prepared to sit for your licensure exam and qualify for licensure.

 Mental Health Counselors Are in High Demand

-In our small classes, you’ll engage in rigorous coursework under the guidance of expert faculty.
+In Methodist University’s small classes, you’ll engage in rigorous coursework under the guidance of expert faculty.
 Apply the knowledge you’ve gained to real-world practice through a practicum course and two required internships, which may be completed online or in-person.

 Course topics include: